What Does Criminal Virtue Mean? – Criminal Virtues and Machiavellianism

 - Tactics and characteristics that are useful (despite being more like vices than virtues).

-Although with the above said, Machiavelli was specifically denoting the “wickedness” and “criminal acts” of leaders regarding the gaining and retaining of power in the state (he actually does use those terms).
+Although with the above said, Machiavelli was specifically denoting the “wickedness” and “criminal acts” of leaders regarding the gaining and retaining of power in the state (he actually does use those terms in the translations I’ve read).

 Beyond that, Machiavelli describes the ramifications of criminal virtue and how to keep up appearances despite wicked acts (as “what people think is more important than one’s actions regarding impressions” AKA what “the end justifies the means” misquote is getting at).

-Before we get into more details on criminal virtue, a social tactic so useful, dark, and obviously prevalent that you’ll want to crawl under a rock when you realize it, we should state the origin of the term.
+Before we get into more details on criminal virtue, a social tactic so useful, dark, and obviously prevalent that you’ll want to crawl under a rock when you realize it, consider checking out the following videos below.

 Machiavelli’s Advice For Nice Guys.
 Criminal Virtue for the virtuous is better than rule by tyrants, in that way “the ends sort of justify the means“.
 True realist philosophy says something more like, “these means are awful, ah well, better do it anyway, life is after-all poor, nasty, brutish, and short”.